 Our ALBAS celebrate the achievements of individuals, organisations and partnerships across our sector, so we would be delighted if you were to put in a nomination, either for yourself, or someone else.

-Deadline for nominations is Monday 9 December, and once our panel of independent judges have looked at all the entries, they will interview the short-listed nominees.
-Then on Thursday 6 March 2025, we announce the winners at our high profile awards ceremony.
+Once our panel of independent judges have looked at all the entries, they will interview the short-listed nominees.
+Then on Thursday 5 March 2026, we announce the winners at our high profile awards ceremony.

 What the independent judges are looking for